Contractual Employee Tax Philippines: Legal Basis and Calculation

 One thing to remember when holding a business or working in the Philippines is that income taxes are inevitable.
 No employed individual is exempted from this responsibility.

-If one is earning from legal employment, they must pay income tax.
+If someone earns from legal employment, they must pay income tax.
 It does not matter whether they are working full-time or part-time.
 Furthermore, they are subject to withholding tax.
 Self-employed people must also register with the Bureau of Internal Revenue and be subject to bookkeeping.

 How are contractual employees taxed in the Philippines?